Shortlisting and Offers

 When we offer you a property, we will invite you to an accompanied view.
 You will need to provide ID at the viewing.
 You will be given opportunity to look around the property and then decide whether to accept or reject the offer.

-If you wish to accept the offer, the officer will arrange a sign up appointment for you to sign the tenancy agreement as soon as possible.
+If you wish to accept the offer, the officer will likely sign you up at the viewing appointment.
+If this is not possible for any reason, we will arrange a further appointment to do this as quickly as possible.
 Once you have signed the tenancy agreement, you will become the tenant and we will cancel your Social Housing application.
 You will be unable to re-apply for a period of 2 years.